sodenn/2do-txt/README.md

 ## Features

-- Filter tasks by projects, contexts and tags
+- Filter tasks by projects, contexts, and tags
 - Sort tasks by due date or priority
 - Group tasks by context, projects or tags
 - Hide completed tasks